Barzal, Varlamov lead Islanders to 2-0 win over Blue Jackets

 Lee got the Islanders on the scoreboard just 1:18 in.
 Josh Bailey got a pass from Barzal on the right side of the goal and sent it back to Lee in the slot, and the captain fired it past Merzilikins for his sixth.
 It was Lee’s first goal since Nov.1, snapping an 11-game drought.

 Lee nearly double the lead about 3 1/2 minutes in, but was denied by Merzlikins.
 Anthony Beauvillier had a chance six minutes later, but his shot on a rush from the right side was gloved by the Columbus goalie.
-Merzlikins made a great blocker save on a slap shot by Scott Mayfield with 7:44 left in the first, and stopped two shots by Casey Cizikas a minute later.
-Merzlikins also stopped a slap shot by Ryan Pulock with under six minutes to go.
+Merzlikins made a great blocker save on a slap shot by Scott Mayfield with 7:44 left in the first.

-Greiss then skated over to the Islanders bench and talked to coach Barry Trotz, who sent Varlamov in.

-Greiss had made several nice stops, including on a backhander by Cam Atkinson 5 minutes in, a slap shot by Jones with under nine minutes left and a wraparound try by Bjorkstrand about 40 seconds later.
-Varlamov stopped all three shots he faced in the first, including a tip by Pierre-Luc Dubois with 1:24 to go.

-NOTES: Barzal ended a three-game point-scoring drought, and now has 11 points (four goals, seven assists) in his last 10 games. … New York improved to 8-2-1 when scoring first, and 12-0-1 when leading after two periods. … Bailey was whistled for interference on Jones with 3:01 left with the game’s only penalty. … The Islanders won the first meeting, 3-2 at Columbus on Oct.
-19. The teams play two more times, Dec.
-23 at the Nassau Coliseum and March 20 at Columbus. … The Blue Jackets had scored first in 10 straight games. … Columbus D Zach Werenski left the game early in the first period.
+NOTES: Barzal ended a three-game point-scoring drought, and now has 11 points (four goals, seven assists) in his last 10 games. … New York improved to 8-2-1 when scoring first, and 12-0-1 when leading after two periods. … Bailey was whistled for interference on Jones with 3:01 left with the game’s only penalty. … The Blue Jackets had scored first in 10 straight games. … Columbus D Zach Werenski left the game early in the first period.
 He was down on the ice for several minutes before skating off while favoring his right shoulder and headed straight to the dressing room.
-The Blue Jackets later announced he would not return. … The Blue Jackets fell to 0-8-3 when giving up the first goal, and 3-9-0 when trailing after two periods. … The Islanders got their second shutout of the season, and the Blue Jackets were blanked for the second time.
+The Blue Jackets later announced he would not return. … The Blue Jackets fell to 0-8-3 when giving up the first goal, and 3-9-0 when trailing after two periods.

 UP NEXT